mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 | -Infinity    |       |      | -Infinity  | |      |         |
 | Infinity     |       |      |  Infinity  | |      |         |

-Blank cells are conditions where the failure value will be returned.

-The `cast` methods are also explicit, which means we call them when we need them; they aren't silently implemented as with type coercion.
-And finally, they are self documenting, which means you can read the code and not have to add any comments to understand why we put the methods there.
-The `castFn` call to define the `run` variable, for example, clearly illustrates we need a function despite the fact that `run` is an awful function name.
+The `cast` methods are an explicit and visible call unlike JavaScript's native type coercion, and they are named with the intent to illustrate exactly what we are doing with no comments needed.
+We hope, for example, that it is obvious from the `castFn` call that we want the `run` variable to be a function.

 ## 4.2 Best practices with typecasting
-We feel Typecasting works best when you adopt a few additional good habits:
+Typecasting works best when you adopt a few additional good habits:

 1. Name variables to indicate type
 2. Write consistent API definition